21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 ### Blockchain data backup

 {{% hint btc %}}
-I recommend testing this before fully downloading the blockchain, as misconfiguring the disks can lead to data loss and you will have to start from the beginning.
+I recommend testing this before fully downloading the blockchain, as misconfiguring the disks can lead to data loss and you will have to start from scratch.
 Perform the test when the first Bitcoin Core synchronization percentages appear in the web interface.
 {{% /hint %}}

 Plug in an external disk for backup.
 In the Ronin CLI, go to the menu: